SAP says new cloud package a hit, confirms outlook

-BERLIN (Reuters) - Software group SAP said on Thursday its new all-in cloud package was proving to be a hit with its customers, as it confirmed its first-quarter results and recently raised guidance.
+Software group SAP (SAPG.DE) said on Thursday its new all-in cloud package was proving to be a hit with its customers, as it confirmed its first-quarter results and recently raised guidance.

 "We are seeing very strong order entry growth across our applications portfolio," said CEO Christian Klein.
 SAP's new business transformation product, Rise with SAP, was "rapidly becoming a massive accelerator".